craicic/jpa-exercice/README.md

 ![alt text](https://github.com/xxjokerx/jpa-exercice/blob/main/doc/model%20-%20with%20needed%20fields.jpg?raw=true)

-The test which fetch those datas is call `findDtosById_ListShouldNotBeEmpty` (with no JOIN clause) and `findDtosByIdWithJoin_ListShouldNotBeEmpty` (with JOIN clause).
+The test which fetch those datas are called `findDtosById_ListShouldNotBeEmpty` (with no JOIN clause) and `findDtosByIdWithJoin_ListShouldNotBeEmpty` (with JOIN clause).